 Florida, America’s Sunshine State, is a place where dreams come true and the sun always seems to shine.
 This undisputed theme park capital of the world is somewhere you can get your thrills but also take life at a slower pace – if you wish to do so.

 There’s no denying that Orlando is a theme park enthusiast’s dream.
-With several Disney parks including Magic Kingdom, Epcot and Animal Kingdom alongside Universal Studios and Islands of Adventure, you will have a hard decision deciding where to go first!
-For thrill seekers that want to cool down in the Florida heat, waterparks Typhoon Lagoon, Blizzard Beach and Wet ‘n’ Wild, don’t disappoint with their white knuckle slides.
-There’s always the lazy rivers though, if you fancy taking it easy!
+With several Disney parks, including Magic Kingdom, Epcot and Animal Kingdom alongside Universal Studios and Islands of Adventure, you will have a hard decision deciding where to go first!
+For thrill seekers that want to cool down in the Florida heat, water parks Typhoon Lagoon, Blizzard Beach and Wet ‘n’ Wild, don’t disappoint with their white knuckle slides.
+There’s always the lazy rivers though if you fancy taking it easy!

 If you’re staying around Orlando’s parks and want to visit the coast, the closest beach is Cocoa Beach – around a one hour drive away from the theme parks.
 If you’re travelling further than Orlando, you can take advantage of Florida’s vast coastline which is the longest in the USA.
 Key West, Sanibel Beach, South Beach, Fort Myers and Clearwater Beach are just a few places where you can walk barefoot with the sand beneath your feet.

 For the party animals out there that want to have fun, Miami is the place to be.
 A vibrant and exciting metropolitan city that not only comes alive when the sun goes down but has world famous beaches to relax on during the day.
-Take a wander through the art-deco influenced streets, indulge in some retail therapy down Lincoln Road and when the evening comes, put you dancing shoes and party the night away on Ocean Drive.
+Take a wander through the art-deco influenced streets, indulge in some retail therapy down Lincoln Road and when the evening comes, put your dancing shoes and party the night away on Ocean Drive.

-Florida though, is a state which is lucky to have a diverse range of food, thanks to the people that live here.
+Florida is a state which is lucky to have a diverse range of food, thanks to the people that live here.
 You’ll find food with influences from South America and the Caribbean are common in a lot of restaurants and there are a few Floridian specials to try out.
-Sample some Key Lime Pie, Conch Fritters or a Cubano Sandwich with slow cooked pork.
+Sample some Key Lime Pie, Conch Fritters or a Cubano Sandwich with slow-cooked pork.
 Sounds delicious to us!

 Just as the food is influenced by the people that live in the Sunshine State, so are the drinks.
 A classic mojito gets a fruity twist with added raspberry and sparkling wine along with many other run based drinks.
 To refresh during the day there’s mouth-watering orange juice made from Floridian oranges and it wouldn’t be America without the usual fizzy drinks.
-A good old glass of water though, is never a bad idea if you need to rehydrate in the tropical heat.
+A good old glass of water is never a bad idea if you need to rehydrate in the tropical heat.